 ServicesOur experienced crew are on hand throughout your stay to help you experience every aspect of Oktoberfest.
 They’ve all been there & done it before and know all the ins and outs to ensure you have an incredible experience in Munich.

 We’ll make sure you get to the beer halls in plenty of time to get a table in prime location especially on the busy weekend days.
 Each day we select the best of the beer tents to base ourselves and head in together as a group.
 Of course you’re also encouraged to explore some of the many other beer tents through the day - all of which have a different atmosphere - as well as the rides, attractions and food stalls at Oktoberfest.
 If you’ve still got some energy at the end of the day join us for our traditional late disco-dodgems session!

 Party!Of course the reason Oktoberfest is so popular is because it’s a party like no other.
 Each day and night of the festival you will be blown away by the Bavarian festive spirit!
-We also throw opening night parties at our campsite and the Augustinerkeller - Munich’s largest permanent beerhall - for those people staying at our hostels and hotel.
+We also throw opening night parties at the Augustinerkeller - Munich’s largest permanent beerhall - for those people staying at our hostels and hotel.
 And naturally we'll be at Munich’s best sports bar for anyone interested in catching the AFL or NRL grand finals!